Derek-Hartman/Derek-Hartman/README.md

 I'm a passionate Cybersecurity Engineer with experience in Identity and Powershell.
 I love tackling complex problems and learning new skills to create innovative solutions.

 - 🌱 Currently learning: Powershell Universal
-- 🔭 Working on: Automated Documentation for my systems
+- 🔭 Working on: Automated Documentation
 - 🌍 Languages: Powershell, Java, Javascript, HTML
 - ⚡ Fun fact: **[a fun fact about yourself]**